-The amount of loans facilitated through our platform was RMB36,913 million in 2018, RMB39,441 million in 2019 and RMB29,676 million in 2020.
+The amount of loans facilitated through our platform was RMB39,441 million in 2019, RMB29,676 million in 2020 and RMB51,859 million in 2021.
 To maintain and increase the amount of loans we facilitate, we must continue to engage our existing borrowers and attract new borrowers, which may be affected by several factors, including our brand recognition and reputation, our products and services offered, our efficiency in engaging prospective borrowers, our ability to convert registered users to borrowers, the effectiveness of our credit analysis and risk management system, our ability to secure sufficient and cost-efficient funding, the service fees we charge borrowers, our borrower experience, the PRC regulatory environment governing our industry and the macroeconomic environment.
 For example, although we do not believe any of the loan products we currently facilitate is explicitly prohibited in accordance with the requirements under Circular 141 and Circular 57, we have taken rectification measures, including adjusting the annualized fee rates not to exceed 36% and ceasing deducting service fees from a loan principal in advance, to better comply with the applicable requirements.

-In addition, we currently collaborate with 179 channel partners to obtain borrowers for our various loan products.
-In 2019 and 2020, approximately 65% and 68.5% of our active borrowers for Xiaoying Card Loan were engaged through our channel partners.
-If these channels become less effective or less efficient, if we are unable to continue to use these channels or work with less channel partners, or if we cannot expand our business partner base or work with more business partners, we may not be able to acquire and engage new and existing borrowers efficiently.
+In addition, as of December 31, 2021, we collaborated with 139 channel partners to obtain borrowers for our various loan products.
+In 2020 and 2021, approximately 68.5% and 74.3% of our active borrowers for Xiaoying Card Loan were engaged through our channel partners.
+If these channels become less effective or less efficient, or if we are unable to continue to use these channels or work with less channel partners, or if we cannot expand our business partner base or work with more business partners, we may not be able to acquire and engage new and existing borrowers efficiently.
 In addition, we may also impose more stringent borrower qualifications to ensure the quality of the loans we facilitate, which may negatively affect the amount of loans we facilitate.
 If we are unable to attract borrowers or if borrowers do not continue to use our products and services, we may be unable to increase our amount of loans facilitated and corresponding revenues, and our business and results of operations may be materially and adversely affected.